 Haarlem

-For a taste of ordinary Dutch life, head to Haarlem.
+For a taste of “typical” Dutch life, head to Haarlem.
 Just a few minutes from Amsterdam by train, this pretty town has a canal lined with picturesque Dutch architecture, but it’s much quieter than its popular neighbour.
 So it’s a great place to unwind.

-Like the rest of The Netherlands, it’s a pretty quirky city.
+Like the rest of the Netherlands, it’s a pretty quirky city.
 Don’t miss the chemist at number 3 Gierstraat, which dates from 1849 and is one of the oldest shops in Haarlem.
 I also loved the Jopenkerk Bar, a brewery and beer hall housed in a converted church – great for live music, good beer, and stunningly atmospheric.

 - Windmill de Adriaan